meatqueen/1701QCA-Assessment2/index.md

 2. I need to put the neck component with the walking component and ensure the balancing works like it does in my head.

-_If it doesn’t work I might have to make sure that only one sided at a time is moving its legs forward instead of diagonally opposite legs._
+_If it doesn’t work I might have to make it so one side at a time is moving its legs forward instead of diagonally opposite legs._

 _Otherwise the back legs, which I think might conflict with the front legs, can be looser than the front so that they don’t actually push much.
 I would have to put the propping up nail in the back centre then._